1024inc/engineering-blog/eng-paths/software_engineer_3.md

 </td></tr>
 <tr><td  markdown="1">

+- Understands the product and ways that our customers use it
+- Is able to understand, discuss, and come to a solution, sometimes with the help of others
+- Participates in troubleshooting issues in their area of focus
+- Proactive in pairing with other team members to learn the team best practices
-- Consistently delivers on time and on target, given a clear plan and segmented stories
+- Completes well-defined tasks, consistently delivering on time and on target, given a clear plan and segmented stories

 </td></tr>
 <tr><td style="font-weight:bold">